Manishyd777/ICU_CovidWard-Report_POWER-BI_Visualization/README.md

 # ICU_CovidWard-Report_Visualization
 A general Assessment of data between a two most peaked weeks of Pandemic months.
 With Interactive Dashboard and Real Data taken from GB-Panth Hospital Delhi.
 All Extracted data were in hardcopy and copied in excel manually with calculations and some assumptions.

-**Hospital Management need key point to prepare for covid next wave if it repeats.
-What analysis BI reports shows-**
+**Hospital Management need KPI to prepare for covid next wave if it repeats.
+This is what analysis BI reports shows-**

 1- Total number of Patients admitted everyday from first to last day of report.